zsunberg/ProjectAssigner.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://zsunberg.github.io/ProjectAssigner.jl/dev)
 [![Build Status](https://github.com/zsunberg/ProjectAssigner.jl/workflows/CI/badge.svg)](https://github.com/zsunberg/ProjectAssigner.jl/actions)

-Tool for assigning students from a large class (e.g. Senior Design) to projects based on their preferences, skills, and small friend groups that can be used via [Julia](https://julialang.org/) or Python through [pyjulia](https://github.com/JuliaPy/pyjulia).
+ProjectAssigner.jl is a tool for assigning students from a large class (e.g. Senior Design) to projects based on their preferences, skills, and small friend groups that can be used via [Julia](https://julialang.org/) or Python through [pyjulia](https://github.com/JuliaPy/pyjulia).

 Please see the documentation by clicking on the blue docs badge above for instructions and usage.